suptower/weather-cli/.github/CONTRIBUTING.md

 **The issue tracker is only for bug reports.
 If you have a question or an enhancement suggestion, please post it in [GitHub Discussions (preferred)](https://github.com/suptower/worldweather-cli/discussions) instead of opening an issue.**

-If you wish to contribute to worldweather-cli, feel free to fork the repository and submit a pull request.
+If you wish to contribute to weather-cli, feel free to fork the repository and submit a pull request.

 ## Setup